 Falling snow can be picturesque, but it can also wreak havoc on the roads.
-While no one enjoys driving in snowy or slippery conditions, there are steps you can take to help improve your safety.
+While no one enjoys driving in snowy or slippery conditions, there are steps you can take to help improve your safety with these winter driving tips.

 Here are some guidelines that can help you stay safe when driving in adverse winter conditions: